 The propagation between BS is modelled using the UMa model and this model has a random component.
 We study performance of one specific realisation of the BS-BS propagation.
 This is the best way to model the situation in practical deployments since the BS-BS propagation will not vary over time.

-Based on the study, in order to limit thethroughput loss for the indoor network to maximum 5% the ACIR (adjacent channel interference ratio) between the networks has to be in the range 25 dB to 65 dB, depending on the actual channel realisation between the Macro BS and indoor BS.
+Based on the study, in order to limit the UL mean UL/average? throughput degradation for the indoor network to maximum 5% the ACIR (adjacent channel interference ratio) between the networks has to be in the range 25 dB to 65 dB, depending on the actual channel realisation between the Macro BS and indoor BS.

-The standardhashashas an ACIR of slightly less than 45 dB.
+In the ECC baseline giveshas definedIMT-2020 BS hasrequires an ACIR of slightly less than 45 dB.
 From this it can be concluded that in some cases standard equipment will result in less than 5% throughput loss and in other cases the losses are larger.
-This indicates that, for this type of scenario, is synchronisation is needed if no coordination is done and, if careful coordination of the BS locations is done, unsynchronised operationoperationoperation may be possible.
+This indicates that, for this type of scenario, unsynchronised operation may be possible for carefully installed indoor BS, but synchronisation may be required for BS installed in shallow indoor locations...

-It is worth noting that the performance criteria is maximum 5%throughput loss. use isFor URRLC use cases 5% loss is not acceptable.
-For these use cases the relevant throughput loss level to use closer to 0%.
-From the resultswe see that thiswill require somewhere in the order of 20-25 dB additional isolation compared to the 5% loss results.
+It is worth noting that the criterio5% UL mean UL/average throughput URLLCURLLC degradation performance criterionfor URRLC use cases. needs to becomply with is closer to 0%.
+According to the resultsabove it can be seen, the URLLC use cases will require an additional isolation somewhere in the order of 20-25 dB compared to the 5% loss results.
+Such additional isolation could be obtained with accurate indoor BS planning and, for example, with adoption of proper shielding around the building.

-Coexistence between semi-synchronised Micro BSs and Macro BSs
+Study on semi-synchronisation for Microcell and Macrocell cases CASES

 The benefits and challenges associated with semi-synchronised operation have been discussed in Section 2.3.
-In the following sub-Sections, adjacent channel simulation results are presented.
+In the following sub-sections, adjacent channel simulation results are presented.
 These results are based on the study available in ANNEX 8:.